TechNishant204/Blogger_app-Backend/Readme.md

 e) npm install dotenv

-Create a new file named .env and add your mongodb URL and PORT
+Create a new file named .env and add your MongoDB URL and PORT

 Create a folder config and create one file database.js.
 Add your database connection code here.